 Momentary noises such as desk thumps, car horns, a dog barking or your kids fighting in the next room – none of these should exist in your final audiobook either.
 Treat your room (and yourself!) to more sound deadening to help prevent these issues in your next audiobook, and take the time needed to listen from start to finish to properly remove these sounds from your existing audio.
 Of course, if they occur under your narration you will need to re-record those sections and edit them back into the rest of the file.

+Click here for the fifth and final part of our series.
 For more tips and information on the do’s and don’ts of audiobook production, check out our Video Lessons & Resources Page.
-And make sure to check back tomorrow for the 5th and final part of our series, “Gating.”